-According to a recent study in the journal Behavioural Processes, it’s possible to predict the strength of a dog, as well as its speed, just by looking at the dog’s head.
-The reason for this is that physical performance is constrained by trade-offs between structure and physiological features.
+According to a recent study in the journal Behavioural Processes, it’s possible to predict the strength of a dog and its speed by looking at the dog’s head.
+The reason for this is that trade-offs between structure and physiological features constrain physical performance.

-Project leader William Helton, who is a senior lecturer in the University of Canterbury’s Department of Psychology, explains: “In the real world, it would be hard to be both fast and efficient at running, and to be extremely strong in combat at the same time.
+Project leader William Helton, a senior lecturer at the University of Canterbury’s Department of Psychology, explains: “In the real world, it would be hard to be both fast and efficient at running and extremely strong in combat at the same time.
 Nature does not allow unlimited budgets, and the trade-offs are often physical constraints.”

 Article written by Author: The Dog Daily Expert